TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Model.rst

 Nullable relations
 ------------------

-There are two ways to allow null for a property in PHP:
+There are two ways to allow :php:`null` for a property in PHP:

 Nullable property types have been introduced with PHP 7.1 and can therefore be used in any modern TYPO3 version: